AnoyRC/AnoyRC/clh4rz8ub000e09jq4z3e1xvy.md

 # Introduction

 In this guide, we are going to learn how to make your custom connect wallet button.
-Although, thirdweb provides an awesome connect wallet button which is super user-friendly and comes with a lot of functionalities, any frontend developer would like their own connect wallet which suits the UI and provided a customized user experience for their website.
+Although, thirdweb provides an awesome connect wallet button which is super user-friendly and comes with a lot of functionalities, any frontend developer would like their own connect wallet which suits the UI and provides a customized user experience for their website.

 # What is thirdweb?